hbstack/site/content/modules/docs/overview/index.en.md

 images:
 ---

-The docs module provides the basic layouts and templates for docs site, it's useful for writing project documentations, digital garden, users guides and tutorials.
+The docs module provides the basic layouts and templates for docs site, it's useful for writing project documentation, digital garden, users guides and tutorials.

 <!--more-->